 How long is The Mentor-Scholar Program?

 The duration varies according to goals and level of training desired.
-Participants have trained in the program for up to 3 years; usually, 4–6 months is a minimum commitment.
-1-2 years on average is often the right length of time.
+Participants have trained in the program for up to 3 years; 6-9 months is the minimum commitment.

 How much does this specialized program cost in tuition?